-For the conduct of your parliamentary business, and subject to the limit of your annual budget for office expenses and your obligation to ensure your expenditure provides value for money, you may purchase flags and documents related to nationhood, of kinds approved by the Special Minister of State, for presentation to constituents or organisations.
+For the conduct of your parliamentary business, and subject to the limit of your annual budget for office expenses and your obligation to ensure your expenditure provides value for money, you may purchase flags, flag lapel pins and documents related to nationhood, of kinds approved by the Special Minister of State, for presentation to constituents or organisations.

 - ‘Documents’ may be written, printed or electronic.